Colorado-State-University-CMB/wrangling-genomics/_episodes/05-automation.md

 (base) [dcking@colostate.edu@c3cpu-a7-u34-2 02_scripts]$
 ~~~
 {: .output}

+Notice the arguments: ` --nodes=1 --ntasks=1  --partition=ainteractive --time=1:00:00`.
+The `ainteractive` sessions are meant to use minimal resources.
+We will make changes to the script to get it running, but then leave ainteractive and submit the script using sbatch.

 The initial part of the script only needs to run once, so we will comment it out after we run it.